VKVishnuVinod/Melanoma_Case_Study/README.md

 ## Model Architecture

-The break down of the final provided CNN architecture step by step:

 1. **Data Augmentation** : The augmentation_data variable applies various augmentation techniques to the training data.
 By introducing random transformations like rotation, scaling, and flipping, data augmentation increases the diversity of the training dataset, which enhances the model's ability to generalize.
 2. **Normalization** : A Rescaling(1./255) layer is used to normalize pixel values, scaling them to a range between 0 and 1.
 Normalization stabilizes training and speeds up convergence.